Kiuwan logo

 The OWASP Top 10 for 2023 release candidate listed five new risks:

 • Lack of Protection from Automated Threats: As automation technologies like bots and scripts become harder to detect and defend against, the risk of malicious attacks, such as distributed denial-of-service (DDoS) attacks, brute-force attacks, and credential stuffing attacks, increases.
-Automated attacks can cause serious security issues without effective protection, including data breaches, system downtime, and financial losses.
+Without effective protection, automated attacks can cause serious security issues, including data breaches, system downtime, and financial losses.

 • Unsafe Consumption of APIs: While APIs can provide immense benefits, such as faster development time and increased agility, they also introduce new security risks if not properly managed or authenticated.
 Unsafe consumption of APIs can lead to data leakage, malicious code execution, and privilege escalation attacks.